 Let me also mention the disturbing album cover: Complete with the toothy spaghetti monster in the background, it perfectly captures the overall atmosphere of the EP.
 Fleshy red pit and dreary ruins included.
 That the tune was mixed and mastered by a service called Satanic Audio should not surprise anyone anymore after you survived this doomish tidal wave for the first time.

 The Great Tired Ones provides the fan base with a meaty, blood-dripping and sepulchral, yet steely piece of metal.
 With just enough melody in there to hold your attention.
 You’ll end up looking over your shoulder after the 3rd listen.
-Don’t believe me?
-Try it out then.

-The EP airs in April 2017.
+The EP aired in April 2017.